 By Roy Burner - Minister of the Gospel

 The immorality of man has swing into high gear towards attempting to offset any religious influence in the land.
 Rogue leaders are helping undermine the importance of religious sentiment that exalts a nation (Proverbs 14:34).
-There are ungodly forces being unleashed, in the countdown on immorality, that helps move the judgmental hand closer by the midnight hour.
+There are ungodly forces being unleashed, in the countdown on immorality, that helps move the judgmental hand closer to the midnight hour.

 Scripture holds a key verse concerning the countdown on immorality: The heavens and the earth, which are now, by the same word (as in the pre-Flood days of Noah) are kept in store, reserved unto fire until the day of judgment, and destruction of ungodly men (2 Peter 3:7).